 In an unforgettably funny and poignant journey, Pea collects an unlikely family of strays: a starving kitten, a pregnant teenager and a sexy con man trying to go straight.
 She meets fierce martial arts master Glory and grandmotherly cafe owner Lorena, two sisters who haven’t spoken to each other in years, though they live in the same tiny town.
 The two become Pea’s unlikely gurus as she struggles to learn swordplay and the art of perfect fried okra.
 She’ll have to master both if she’s going to find what matters most—her own lost soul.

 Click here to read an excerpt

-Nothing else could have put me on the road again, not after eighteen years on the run.
+Nothing else could have put me on the road again, not after eighteen years of being dragged all over creation.
 The road was Mama’s perpetual escape clause for boyfriends, bill collectors or just boredom.

 Sister, she used the road to save me.

-All those years of running, I swore up and down that once I was old enough, I would find a spot and no force on earth would budge me.
+All those years, I swore up and down that once I was old enough, I would find a spot and no force on earth would budge me.

 But I didn’t count on Sister.